docker/libchan/README.md

 communication, stream multiplexing, and some form of data synchronization.
-Sometimes these services have a component which requires raw socket access, either for performance (file transfer, event firehose, database access) or simply because they have their own protocol (dns, smtp, sql, ssh, zeromq, etc).
+Sometimes these services have a component which requires raw socket access, either for performance (file transfer, event firehose, database access) or simply because they have their own protocol (dns, smtp, SQL, ssh, zeromq, etc).
 These components typically need a separate set of tools because they are outside the scope of the REST and RPC tools.
 If there is also a websocket or ServerEvents transport, those require yet another layer